OpenHumans/GSoC/10_guide.md

 2. Why you are interested in the project you are proposing and are well-suited to undertake it.
 3. A summary of your programming experience and skills.
-4. Programs or projects you have previously authored or contributed to, in particular those available as open-source, including, if applicable, any past Summer of Code involvement.
+4. Programs or projects you have previously authored or contributed to, in particular those available as open-source, including, if applicable, any past involvements in mentored programs, like Outreachy or Google Summer of Code.
 5. A project plan for the project you are proposing, even if your proposed project is directly based on one of the proposed project ideas for member projects.
    * A project plan in principle divides up the whole project into a series of